lblanes25/zip2pdf/prompt_real_data_layer2.md

 Find groups of 5+ entities connected by handoffs where NONE are in the current audit plan.
 List the group, their handoff connections, and their risk profiles.

 ### Flag 2: OVERDUE + HIGHLY CONNECTED (HIGH)
-Entities that are overdue AND in the top quartile of total connection count.
+Entities that are overdue AND in the top quartile of Connectivity Total (excluding models).
 These are the highest priority gaps — entities at the center of the network that haven't been audited within their required frequency.

 ### Flag 3: CONCENTRATION ASSET — ZERO COVERAGE (HIGH)
-Vendors, applications, or models with 10+ dependent entities where NO dependent entity is in the current audit plan.
+Vendors, applications, or **models** with 10+ dependent entities where NO dependent entity is in the current audit plan.
 Include: asset name, asset type, dependent entity count, and dependent entity IDs.
+Models are especially important here — they were excluded from connectivity counts because of density, but concentration risk on specific models is still a real exposure.

 ### Flag 4: PRIMARY CONTROL OWNER NOT IN PLAN (HIGH)
 For concentration assets (10+ dependent entities), check whether the primary entity (the one that owns/tests the controls) is in the audit plan.
 If not, flag it — secondary entities are relying on controls nobody is verifying this cycle.